trivett/dev-environment-setup/ubuntu/ubuntu_setup.md

 Dash size

 I prefer the Unity dash to not take up the whole screen.
 Put it in desktop form-factor to make it more like a windows start button.
+I also disable the background blur (in unity tweak tool > search) since it causes an unnecessary delay.

 `gsettings set com.canonical.Unity form-factor Desktop`